SchneiderAndy-zz/schneiderandy.github.io/about/index.md

 ---
 layout: page
 title: About Andy Schneider
-excerpt: "Andy Schneider isthe husband of a beautiful wife, father of two beautiful girls, and happy to be alive"
+excerpt:
 modified: 2017-05-10T19:02:21
 ---

 ## A few things to know about Andy

-* First thing
+* Proud to be a husband of a beautiful wife and the father of two beautiful girls
-* Second thing
+* I've been an IT Professional for 17 years
-* I like dumb jokes
+* I like puns
-* Stuff
+* I work at Avanade, Inc. in Seattle WA